dkm/OsmAnd-AddressMaps/README.md

-# OsmAnd-Address Maps
+# OsmAnd-Address Maps V2
 Scripts to create address maps for OsmAnd<br>
-This is based on the new functionality in OsmAndMapCreator for versions newer than mid May 2016.
+This is based on the new functionality in OsmAndMapCreator for versions after mid May 2016.<br>
+(for previous github V1 version see [here](https://github.com/hvdwolf/OsmAnd-AddressMaps/tree/V1) or simply toggle the  "branch" button).<br>

 # Requirements:
 ### General: